Ordered Processing¶

 to the partition count.
 Setting

-scale.minorscale.maxon such vertices will cause a validation error. - Reduce vertices are already partitioned and ordered by design; the
+scale.minorscale.maxon such vertices will cause a validation error. - Reduce vertices are already partitioned and order-preserving by design; the

-orderedsetting is ignored for them. - Source vertices are always ordered regardless of the
+orderedsetting is ignored for them. - Source vertices always preserve input order regardless of the

 orderedsetting. - Key-based routing: ordering is guaranteed per key.
 Messages with different keys may still be interleaved across partitions.
 Ensure your UDF or SDK sets meaningful message keys to leverage per-key ordering.

-readBatchSize: 1is strongly recommended for strict ordering.
+readBatchSize: 1is required for strict ordering.
 With a larger batch size, multiple messages may be in-flight simultaneously within a single pod.- Throughput trade-off: ordered processing limits parallelism within a partition.
 Consider the number of partitions carefully to balance ordering guarantees with throughput requirements.

 Example¶

-To enable ordered processing, set ordered.enabled: true in the pipeline spec.
-For Map and Sink vertices, also set
+To enable order-preserving processing, set ordered.enabled: true in the pipeline spec.
+For Map and Sink vertices,

 apiVersion: numaflow.numaproj.io/v1alpha1